dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/set-alternating-row-styles-for-the-datagrid-using-the-designer.md

   - "rows [Windows Forms], alternating"
   - "data [Windows Forms], displaying" ms.assetid: 02373442-bf94-4470-9f8a-e44c4a9d5b88
+description: Learn how to set alternating row styles for the Windows Forms DataGridView control using the designer.
 ---
 # How to: Set Alternating Row Styles for the Windows Forms DataGridView Control Using the Designer